yaasiinaxmed/node-deploy-assigment-week19/docs/README.md

-# API Documentation for Bookstore
+# Documentation for Bookstore API

 ## Introduction
-This document provides a guide on how to use the Sign up and Login API for Owner.
+Welcome to the API documentation for the Bookstore API.
+This API provides endpoints for managing bookstores, authors, and books.
+The API is designed to be simple and easy to use, with clear and concise documentation.
 The API is hosted at `https://bookstore-0axz.onrender.com/`

 ### Authentication
 Most endpoints in the API require authentication using JSON Web Tokens (JWT).
 To authenticate, include the `Authorization` header in the request with the JWT.
 The header should be in the format: Bearer `<token>`, where `<token>` is the JWT obtained during the login process.

 ## Endpoints
-The API has four endpoints:
+The Bookstore API provides the following endpoints:

 ### Owner Registration
 **Endpoint**: `POST /api/owners`